300 Harrow Road

 Delivering Clayworks build-to-rent apartments and a Hilton Garden Inn Hotel

-Our experts in high-rise city centre residential and hospitality have been appointed by developer Genr8 to manage delivery of the Clayworks build-to-rent apartments and Hilton Garden Inn Hotel at the heart of the transformational Smithfield development in Stoke-on-Trent.
+Our experts in high-rise city centre residential and hospitality delivered the Clayworks build-to-rent apartments and Hilton Garden Inn Hotel at the heart of the transformational Smithfield development in Stoke-on-Trent.

-The exciting Smithfield development is a key element of Stoke-on-Trent City Council’s regeneration plan, which includes the council’s own private housing company, Fortior, delivering and managing Clayworks.
+Smithfield is at the heart of Stoke-on-Trent City Council’s regeneration plan, which includes the council’s own private housing company, Fortior, managing Clayworks.

 The authority had an ambition to regenerate this underused part of the city to create a new and exciting business district for people to live, work and connect.
 Genr8 was selected to deliver this vision and Smithfield, a £200m mixed-use quarter was born.

 The name pays homage to the original Smithfield bottle works on the site, giving a nod to the site’s past but demonstrating dedication to its future.
 The addition of Hilton’s award-winning upscale hotel brand provides a tremendous boost to the city’s business and tourism industries.

 Clayworks’ 11-storey apartment block is the first development of its kind in Stoke-on-Trent and provides local people with a greater variety of rental options.
 Unlike some city-centre schemes, Clayworks places community at its heart, boasting large communal and social spaces within the lobby, co-working spaces, roof terrace and landscaped courtyard.
 The building also offers bookable function rooms with kitchen spaces, offering both a space for socialising and events, as well as a revenue stream for the building operator.

 Built with style and practicality in mind, the buildings have commercial and leisure units at ground floor and lower ground levels.

 Clayworks, left, provides quality BtR homes in the heart of Smithfield